oldblogs/blog2019-04-26/README.md

   - TODO: Can not add photos at his time.
 In progress.
   - TODO: Can not add videos at this time.
 In progress.
   - You can enter information about yourself.
-    - Can add a add a photo.
+    - Can add a photo.
     - You can enter paragraphs about yourself.
     - Emails.
     - Social media links.